He's back: 'Arnie' to coach Socceroos after World Cup

 Instead Van Marwijk, who took the Netherlands to the 2010 World Cup final, was appointed in January on a five-month contract.

+The Socceroos have been drawn in Group C of the World Cup together with France, Denmark and Peru, with their first game against Les Bleus on June 16.

+Football Federation Australia chairman Steven Lowy said Arnold had been hired on four-year deal.

-"Arnie is clearly in our opinion the best person for the job, not just the best Australian but the best person for the job," said Football Federation Australia chairman Steven Lowy, in announcing his four-year deal.
+"Arnie is clearly in our opinion the best person for the job, not just the best Australian but the best person for the job," he said.

 "His pedigree as a footballer and as a coach of the Socceroos themselves some years ago, but his success more recently with both the Central Coast Mariners and Sydney FC has clearly given Arnie the right to be put forward for the job."

-Sydney-born Arnold has experience at international level, having previously worked as an assistant to former Socceroos coach Frank Farina between 2000-2005 and then under Guus Hiddink and Pim Verbeek.
+Sydney-born Arnold, 54, has experience at international level, having previously worked as an assistant to former Socceroos coach Frank Farina between 2000-2005 and then under Guus Hiddink and Pim Verbeek.

 He managed the team during the 2007 Asian Cup in a caretaker role for 12 months, making the quarter-finals, after Hiddink left following the 2006 World Cup in Germany and before Verbeek took over.